 But the benefits of sex go beyond emotions and psyche.
 It has its own lineup of health perks.

-executed through the partnership of representatives from Michigan State University and the University of Chicago reported that partnered sexuality is linked to lower risks of cardiovascular conditions in older women.
+A national study executed through the partnership of representatives from Michigan State University and the University of Chicago reported that partnered sexuality is linked to lower risks of cardiovascular conditions in older women.

-published first published in the medical journal Psychoneuroendocrinology lead to a preliminary conclusion that regular sexual intimacy can prolong life.
+Another study published first published in the medical journal Psychoneuroendocrinology lead to a preliminary conclusion that regular sexual intimacy can prolong life.
 Long telomeres were found in the female subjects who reported sexual activity during the course of the study.

 What are telomeres?
 These are DNA strand protectors.
 The longer these are in appearance, the less the likelihood of dying young or developing a degenerative condition.